-For 6 years, Graham worked in stores during the day and went to university at night.
+For the next 6 years, Graham worked in stores during the day and went to university at night.
 Then just 4 weeks after graduating with a business management degree (majoring in organisational psychology), he was promoted into Head Office where he joined the team responsible for recruitment and selection for all management positions in the Company.
-This exposure combined with special projects for the Myer Board of Directors gave rise to his extensive retail knowledge and his business acumen.
+This exposure combined with special projects for the Myer Board together with his stores experience gave rise to his extensive retail knowledge and business acumen.

-Graham was GM at Clarins Paris for 3 years, managing the domestic and travel retail business with a team of 350.
-His first step was to restructure, his second to establish a new dynamic management team.
+As General Manager, Graham was responsible for the Australian and New Zealand domestic and travel retail business and a team of 350.
+He restructured the Company and established a new management team.
 Together they overhauled the approach to beauty therapy, launched the Gold Salon Program and expanded into Pharmacy.
-The brands' ranking in department stores while the launch of Clarins Elysium during the Flower Show became the most successful fragrance launch in David Jones history at the time.
-He left Clarins after 3 years, having tripled the net operating profit and after securing the agreement for a young Australian model to be the face of the global campaign for the re-launch of Le Maquillage.
+The brands' ranking in department stores was also improved, boosted by the launch of Clarins Elysium during the David Jones Flower Show; acknowledged as the most successful fragrance launch in David Jones history at the time.
+He left Clarins after 3 years, having tripled the net operating profit.

-Graham then moved to Citizen Watch Co. as General Manager for Australia and New Zealand and in his second year, he won the Presidential Award for the most outstanding business in the Company.
-During his tenure he increased the business by 55%, put an end to the need for financial subsidies, repaid all loans to the parent Company and built a new multi-level Regional Head Quarters in Sydney.
-At Citizen for 12 years, Graham rose to the position of Regional Managing Director for Oceania & Africa with accountability for the Citizen business from Sydney to Johannesburg.
-Graham is one of only three 3 Anglo-Saxons to ever reach such seniority in the Citizen Group.
-In addition, Graham led product design and development teams in Japan, Hong Kong and China and his new gift box packaging was adopted globally.
-It was by special request of the Company President became coach and mentor to selected executives from Japan.
+Graham then joined the Citizen Watch Co. as General Manager for Australia and New Zealand and in his second year, he won the Presidential Award for the most outstanding business in the Company.
+During his tenure, he increased the business by 55%, put an end to the need for financial subsidies, repaid all loans to the parent Company and began dividend payments for the first time in history.
+At Citizen for 12 years, Graham rose to the position of Regional Managing Director for Oceania & Africa with accountability for the Citizen business from Sydney to Johannesburg; becoming 1 of only three 3 Anglo-Saxons to ever reach such seniority in the Citizen Group.
+Determined to improve the product line, Graham led product design and development teams in Japan, Hong Kong and China and his new gift box packaging was adopted globally.
+It was by special request of the Company President that he became the mentor for selected executives from Japan.

-Well-known and highly regarded by many in the jewellery and watch industry, Graham was asked to join the Directors for the Jewellers Association of Australia (JAA) as a special adviser and was elected unopposed as Chairman of the Board 3 years later.
+Well-known and highly regarded by many in the jewellery and watch industry, Graham was asked by the Board of Directors for the Jewellers Association of Australia (JAA) to join the Board as a special adviser.
+Just 3 years later, he was elected unopposed as Chairman of the Board.

-While at Citizen, Graham was granted extraordinary autonomy by the Japanese Board of Directors.
+While Managing Director at Citizen, Graham was granted extraordinary autonomy by the Board of Directors in Tokyo.
 In his final year, he proved their faith and trust was well placed by delivering the biggest results in the Company’s 44-year history.
-Graham left Citizen and resigned his position as Chairman of the JAA Board to become a business strategy consultant and to establish idResults - a Sydney based strategic management consulting firm.
+Graham left the Citizen Watch Co. and resigned his position as Chairman of the JAA Board to become a business strategy consultant and to establish idResults - a Sydney based strategic management consulting firm.